 The flu vaccine will help prevent you getting flu and is your best protection against the virus.
 It will not stop all flu viruses but if you do get flu after vaccination, it’s likely to be milder and shorter-lived than it would otherwise have been.
 It takes between 10 and 14 days for your immune system to respond fully after you’ve had the flu jab.

-Our registered nurses will administer your flu protection in one arm and your COVID-19 booster in the other arm.
+Our registered nurses will administer your flu protection in one arm.

 Information for vaccination hesitant colleagues